james0666/MediaHop-Releases/MediaHop_Server/README.md

 # MediaHop Basic Media Server

-This is the simple server-side helper for MediaHop.
+This is the lightweight server-side helper used by MediaHop.

 It lets MediaHop:

 - Read a list of media files from your server.
 - Rebuild your folder structure inside the app.
-- Stream media through the phone to a DLNA/UPnP TV.
+- Stream media through the phone to a DLNA / UPnP TV.
-- Handle HTTP `HEAD` and byte-range requests used during streaming and seeking.
+- Handle HTTP `GET`, `HEAD`, and byte-range requests used during playback and seeking.

-The basic setup is designed to require as little configuration as possible.
+- Optionally protect the MediaHop endpoint with a username/password login.
+- Optionally return basic media information for the selected TV file when `ffprobe` is available.
+- Hide unwanted folders from the MediaHop library without moving or deleting them.

+The setup is intentionally small.
+No Plex, Jellyfin, Emby, Docker container, database, or server-side transcoding is required.

 ---

-## Requirements
+# Requirements

 You need:

 - A web server with PHP enabled.
-- Media files stored somewhere the PHP file can read.
+- Media files stored somewhere PHP can read.
-- A public HTTP or HTTPS URL that your phone can access.
+- An HTTP or HTTPS URL that your phone can access.

-No Plex, Jellyfin, database, Docker container, or separate media server application is required.
+- MediaHop installed on your Android device.

+Optional:

+- `ffprobe` if you want MediaHop to request codec/resolution metadata for a file before sending it to a TV.
+- HTTP Basic Authentication configured by your web host if you want another protection layer in front of `media.php`.

+`ffprobe` is not required for normal browsing or playback.

 ---